Because not all of us are master carpenters.

 Bar clamps with parallel jaws exert immense pressure evenly to the work, so there’s less chance of the parts bowing.

-C-clamps are best used for metalworking.
+This type of clamp is best for metalworking.
 When used on wood, be sure to use pads to protect the wood surface from damage.

 Use C-clamps to hold to hold a framing square to a straightedge when laying out stair stringers.